mlfina/China-A-Sort/README.md

 # Contact

-The contributer is open to any academic discussion and collaboration.
+The contributers are open to any academic discussion and collaboration.

 Xin He